-What to do there: Get gas here, and keep an eye on your tank–the next available gas on the way to Tetlin Junction on the Alaska Highway is in Chicken, Alaska.
+What to do there: It has been reported that there is no longer gas here.
+So the next available gas on the way to Tetlin Junction on the Alaska Highway is in Chicken, Alaska.
 If you’re headed to Eagle, Alaska, there is gas in Eagle.

 How to get there: The road to Boundary, Alaska is only open during the summer season.
 North of Tok on the Taylor Highway (Alaska 5), and west of Dawson City, Yukon on the top of the World Highway.
 Driving is how most people arrive in Boundary, and there is a 2,100 foot earth and gravel airstrip for those who wish to fly their private airplanes.

 Facilities: Gas, an emergency telephone, food, lodging, and some mechanical help is available in Boundary.

 RV info: There are no facilities for RVs in Boundary, Alaska.